System Hacking

 Rainbow Attack

-You have surely observed while entering a password in any application or system that it encrypts passwords into hashes.
-So, a rainbow table attack is a procedure of cracking password hashes by using a special table in a system.
+A rainbow table attack is a method of cracking password hashes using a special table within a system, which contains a value for each text character used in the login process..A rainbow table attack is a procedure of cracking password hashes by using a special table in a system.
 This table has a value of hash for every text character used during the login process.
 When a hacker gains access to this list, it becomes easy for them to crack passwords with the help of a rainbow table.
+Hackers generally gain access through leaked hashes to conduct rainbow attacks.
+This attack is possible if the database of the password is poorly secured, or through network hacking.

 Stealing SAM Database